Ann Coulter: Simple Ideas to Ensure a Trump Victory!

 5) Denounce the Pedo Film That’s All the Rage with Our Elites.

-The exact same people who been freaking out about Confederate statues have suddenly became oh-so-bored sophisticates about the Netflix pedophilia movie “Cuties.”
+The exact same people who have been freaking out about Confederate statues have suddenly became oh-so-bored sophisticates about the Netflix pedophilia movie “Cuties.”

 Movie shows a little girl writhing on the floor in soaking wet panties, trying to seduce her relatives, watching porn, discussing oral sex, dancing sexually for strangers as the camera zooms in on an 11-year-old’s derriere …